tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 }
 ```

-The following example JWK is for the Bls12381 curve where the public key is in the G2 subgroup.
+An example JWK for the Bls12381 curve where the public key is in the G2 subgroup.

 ```
 {